DaveSkender/Stock.Indicators/docs/GUIDE.md

 }
 ```

-Note the use of explicit interface (property declaration is `IQuote.Date`), this is because having two properties that expose the same information can be confusing, this way `Date` property is only accessible when working with the `IQuote` type, while if you are working with a `MyCustomQuote` the `Date` property will be hidden, avoiding confusion.
+Note the use of explicit interface (property declaration is `IQuote.Date`), this is because having two properties that expose the same information can be confusing, this way `Date` property is only accessible when working with the included `Quote` type, while if you are working with a `MyCustomQuote` the `Date` property will be hidden, avoiding confusion.

 For more information on explicit interfaces, refer to the [C# Programming Guide](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/interfaces/explicit-interface-implementation).